cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 Bioservices provides several services.
 Each service requires some expertise so we will neither cover all the services nor all their functionalities in this quickstart.
 However by the end of this tutorials you should be able to play with all services provided in bioservices.

-There are two main technology involved in web services: the WSDL and the REST styles.
-The Kegg and Biomodels services presented uses WSDL whereas uniprot uses REST.
+There are two main technologies involved in web services: the WSDL and the REST styles.
+The Kegg and Biomodels services presented use WSDL whereas uniprot uses REST.

 #.
 RESTful URLs are useful in that there is no need for any external
     dependency.
-You simply need to build a well-formatted URL and you will retrieve an XML docum    ent that you can consume with your preferred technology platform.
+You simply need to build a well-formatted URL and you will retrieve an XML document that you can consume with your preferred technology platform.
 The XML document that is returned will contain elements defined in the WSDL schema.